 The makeup of Lt.
-Gov. Janice McGeachin’s “Task Force to Examine Indoctrination in Idaho Education” has changed shape slightly since its membership was announced in May, more details have emerged about its members.
+Gov. Janice McGeachin’s “Task Force to Examine Indoctrination in Idaho Education” has changed shape slightly since its membership was announced in May as more details have emerged about its members.

-A representative from the Idaho School Boards Association, ISBA President-elect Jason Knopp, withdrew from the task force after its first meeting, objecting to its “lack of education professionals,” and was later replaced.
+A representative from the Idaho School Boards Association, ISBA President-elect Jason Knopp, withdrew from the task force after its first meeting, objecting to its “lack of education professionals.”
+After the task force completed its summer meetings, Knopp’s replacement died of COVID-19.
 Previously unidentified, five other task force members introduced themselves at the task force’s inaugural meeting.

 Members continue to include an Idaho Freedom Foundation employee and a charter school leader who pushed to use the Bible in public schools.